Scholarships

 View Form

-Available to one undergraduate or graduate student majoring in Special Education.
+Available to two undergraduate or graduate students majoring in Special Education.
 Graduate students must have an emphasis in dyslexia and/or autism.

 The essay prompt (no more than 750 words, 3,800 characters) is: “Discuss your approach to working with students with special needs, particularly dyslexia and autism.”
 Your response should include your tailored approach to communicating with students with special needs as well as their parents regarding learning progress, social interactions, and environmental adjustments.